teholm/amazon-guardduty-hands-on/README.md

     > **GuardDuty-Example: Compromised Instance: Scenario 1**.

-3. After reviewing the remediation Lambda Function you know that the instance should now have the Security Group with a name that starts with **GuardDuty-Example-ForensicSecurityGroup**.
+3. After reviewing the remediation Lambda Function you know that the instance should now have the Security Group with a name that includes **ForensicSecurityGroup**.
 Under the **Description** tab verify the instance has this security group.

-    > Initially, all three of the instances launched by the CloudFormation template were in the Security Group that starts with the name **GuardDuty-Example-TargetSecurityGroup**.
-The Lambda function removed this one instance from the TargetSecurityGroup and added it to the ForensicsSecurityGroup to isolate the instance.
+    > Initially, all three of the instances launched by the CloudFormation template were in the Security Group with a name that includes **TargetSecurityGroup**.
+The Lambda function removed the TargetSecurityGroup from the instance and added the ForensicsSecurityGroup to isolate the instance.

-4. Click on the **GuardDuty-Example-ForensicSecurityGroup** and view the ingress and egress rules.
+4. Click on the **ForensicSecurityGroup** and view the ingress and egress rules.

 ### Questions

-After running through Alice's remediation workflow for this particular you start thinking about the following questions:
 * Which data source did GuardDuty use to identity this threat?
-* What would you change about the automated remediation Alice put in place?
 * Will isolating the instance have any effect on an application running on the instance?
-* Were the alerts detailed enough?
+* How could you add more detail to the email notifications?

 ## Scenario 2 – Compromised IAM Credentials (Simulated) <a name="attack2"/>

 You have completed the examination of the first attack, confirmed it was properly remediated, and then sat back to take your first sip of coffee for the day when you notice an additional email about new findings.
-The first of the new findings indicates that an API call was made using IAM credentials from your AWS account from a malicious IP address.
+The first of the new findings indicates that an API call was made using AWS IAM credentials from an IP address on a custom threat list.

 **Scenario Note**:
 * None of your IAM credentials have actually been compromised or exposed in any way.
-The finding is the result of an EC2 instance using an IAM Role for EC2 and with an EIP that is in the custom threat list making API calls on your behalf.
+The finding is the result of an EC2 instance using an IAM Users credentials to make API calls and the EIP for the instance is on your custom threat list.

 ### Diagram of the Simulated Attack and Detection